bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 When disabled, the tooltip can be opened programmatically (either via the `show` prop, methods or events).

-You can also use `$root` events to trigger disabling and enabling of popover(s).
+You can also emit `$root` events to trigger disabling and enabling of popover(s).
 See the **Disabling and enabling tooltips via $root events** section below for details.